 Key Features

 • It comes with two product offerings: Data Loader and Matillion ETL.
-Data Loader is an easy-to-use, GUI-based cloud solution to load data into data warehouses.
+Data loader is an easy-to-use, GUI-based cloud solution that loads data into data warehouses.
 Matillion ETL includes data transformation options for the source data before loading it into the data warehouse.

-• It supports more than 70 data sources that include databases, CRM platforms, social networks, etc. Here’s the complete list.
+• It supports over 70 data sources, including databases, CRM platforms, social networks, etc.

-• Customer support is available through an online ticketing system as well as over the phone.
+• Customer support is available through an online ticketing system and over the phone.

-• Documentation is available as articles tailored towards specific data warehouses as well as for the Data Loader product.
+• Documentation is available as articles tailored towards specific data warehouses and for the Data Loader product.

 Limitations